build-on-aws/bedrock-agent-txt2sql/README.md

 ![Create alias](Streamlit_App/images/create_alias.png)

-- Next, navigate to the "Agent Overview" settings for the agent created by selecting "Agents" under the Orchestration dropdown menu on the left of the screen, then select the agent.
-Copy the Agent ARN, then add this ARN to the resource policy of Lambda function “bedrock-agent-txtsql-action” previously created in step 3.
+- Next, navigate to the **Agent Overview** settings for the agent created by selecting **Agents** under the Orchestration dropdown menu on the left of the screen, then select the agent.
+Copy the Agent ARN, then add this ARN to the resource policy of Lambda function `bedrock-agent-txtsql-action` previously created in step 3.

 ![Agent ARN2](Streamlit_App/images/agent_arn2.png)